pepstock-org/Charba-Wiki/docs/Patterns.md

 There are other 2 additional shapes, available out of the box.

-[ImageShape](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/tiles/ImageShape.html) enables to use an image and apply (scaling it) into tile.
+[ImageShape](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/tiles/ImageShape.html) enables to use an image and apply (scaling it) to the tile.
 The vantage is that we can decide the background of the image if it has got a transparent background.

 ```java
 ImageShape imageShape = new ImageShape(ImagesHelper.toImg(Images.INSTANCE.myImage()));